abdalla/react-hotjar/README.md

 ```
 `Options` is an object with the following properties:

-- `hjid`: Stands for 'Hotjar ID' - Your site's ID.
+- `id`: Stands for 'Hotjar ID' - Your site's ID.
 This is the ID which tells Hotjar which site settings it should load and where it should save the data collected.

-- `hjsv`: Stands for 'Hotjar Snippet Version' - The version of the Tracking Code you are using.
+- `sv`: Stands for 'Hotjar Snippet Version' - The version of the Tracking Code you are using.
 This is only needed if Hotjar ever updates the Tracking Code and needs to discontinue older ones.
 Knowing which version your site includes allows hotjar team to contact you and inform you accordingly.

 - `debug`: Stands for 'Debug' - This is a boolean value that tells Hotjar whether to enable the debug mode for the Tracking Code.
 When set to true, the debug mode will send data to Hotjar regardless of any privacy settings.
 This is useful when you want to test the Tracking Code and see if it's working as expected.
 Optional.